 — Jill Rendleman, All Seasons Farm

-Fundamentals of high tunnel design need to be observed to construct a tunnel that will survive snow load, capture optimal sunlight, and allow for regulating heat and humidity when necessary.
+Fundamental structural principals of high tunnel design need to be observed to build a tunnel that will survive snow load, capture optimal sunlight, and allow for regulating heat and humidity when necessary.
 To learn more, get connected with your local cooperative extension service, educational institutions, and regional grower organizations.
-There are many forums, learning events, and online resources available through these and other entities.
+There are numerous forums, learning events, online resources, grant programs, and other initiatives available through these and other entities.

-A proven strategy at higher latitudes is the use of one or more layers of row cover over the crops inside the tunnel, for additional protection in colder months.
-Row cover in a variety of weights and fabrics can be used in ways that differ from farm to farm and region to region.
+To achieve sufficient crop protection at higher latitudes, a well-proven strategy is to place one or more layers of row cover over the crops inside the tunnel in colder months.
+Row cover in a variety of weights and fabrics can be used in a multitude of configurations that differ between regions, farms, and microclimates.
 Lighterweight covers are sometimes left in place all the time.
-Other growers leave the crop covered at night and remove it on warmer days, when the tunnel's internal temperature has risen sufficiently.
-This results in increased solar gain, and ventilates excess moisture that can encourage diseases common to winter tunnels, such as downy mildews of spinach and lettuce.
+Other growers leave the crop covered at night and remove it on warmer days when the tunnel’s internal temperature has risen sufficiently.
+This results in increased solar gain and ventilates excess moisture that can encourage diseases common to winter tunnels, such as downy mildews of spinach and lettuce.

-From planting time all the way through winter and into the spring, your plants will need to acclimate to cooler temperatures to prevent shock and necrosis.
-This is similar to hardening plants off in the spring before transplanting them out; at this time of year, you are instead heading into cooler temperatures, not warmer.
-Expose the plants to temperatures as close to freezing, 32°F / 0°C, as often as possible.
-This can be done with careful temperature monitoring to know when to remove row cover or roll up the sides of the tunnel, or both.
+From planting time all the way through winter, your plants will need to acclimate to cooler temperatures to prevent shock and necrosis.
+This adaptive process is similar to what plants undergo when you harden them off in the spring before transplanting them out, except you are heading into cooler temperatures rather than warmer ones.
+To effectively accomplish this, you can expose the plants to temperatures close to freezing, 32°F (0°C), as often as possible.
+This can be done with careful temperature monitoring, so you know when to remove row cover or roll up the sides of the tunnel, or both.
 If you roll up the tunnel sides, keep a close eye on the weather for conditions that might cause damage to the plants, such as driving wind, rain, sleet, or snow.

-Keeping your high tunnel warm is not as essential as preventing dramatic temperature fluctuations.
-The key is to maintain as steady a temperature within the tunnel as possible, to reduce stress on the plants.
+Whether going into or coming out of winter, keeping your high tunnel warm is not as essential as preventing dramatic temperature fluctuations.
+The key is to maintain as steady a temperature, or as even a gradation of change, within the tunnel as possible, to reduce stress on the plants.
 Disease pressure can develop if you do not provide good air circulation and venting of the high tunnel during the day.

-After being properly acclimated, the cold-hardy plants should be able to tolerate a solid freeze at night, provided they are allowed to thaw incrementally during the day.
-The plants must be completely thawed in order to harvest them, so supplemental heat may be required in the tunnel on harvest days.
+After becoming properly acclimated, the cold-hardy plants should be able to tolerate a solid freeze.
+Remember that the plants must be completely thawed before harvesting them, so you may need to wait until the tunnel warms up, or provide supplemental heat, on harvest days.

-Thorough watering is necessary to get crops started, but they will generally require very little additional water during the winter.
-Using a moisture meter can help you avoid overwatering or underwatering.
+Thorough watering is necessary to get crops started, but they will generally require very little additional water during the season, until daylength reaches 10 hours and growth resumes.
+Watering early in the day when the sun is out gives the plants and soil time to dry, minimizing conditions conducive to the development of disease.
+Use a moisture meter to avoid over- or under-watering.

-If you have to apply fertilizer, opt for mild, low-impact sources.
-Within the tunnel, salt build-up can pose a problem without the leaching action of natural precipitation.
-Some growers use overhead irrigation to "rinse" the salt from the soil.
-Others leave their tunnel uncovered periodically to allow rains to leach the salt.
+If you need to apply fertilizer, use mild, low-impact sources.
+Without the leaching action of natural precipitation within the tunnel, salt build-up can become a problem.
+Some growers use overhead irrigation to "rinse" the salts from the soil.
+Others periodically leave their tunnels fallow and uncovered, to allow rains to leach the salt.